William Holland Wilmer: Slavery

 During the first census in 1790, Simon Wilmer, representing either Wilmer's father or grandfather, owned 19 slaves and had five free male whites under age 16 in his Kent County, Maryland household.
 Although Wilmer's salaries were considered large for the time, according to his son's biographer, he spent considerable amounts buying and freeing slaves, so when he died unexpectedly at age 44, the family was forced to rely upon the parish's generosity, and his widow moved back to Alexandria and taught school for several years to support the young family.

 As in the case of Robert Carter III, Virginians of this era often chose not to memorialize opposition to slavery.
 The Maryland Diocesan Archives, deposited with the Maryland Historical Society, only hold about 50 of Wilmer's letters and papers, although the first archivist, Ethan Allen said his brief mission tour of Virginia's Northern Neck with Wilmer confirmed him in his faith and career.
 Five of Wilmer's sermons were published before 1820; no copies remain of the 1818 or 1820 sermon entitled "The Almost Christian".

 Personal life and family

 Wilmer's first wife, Harriet Ringgold from Kent County, died soon after their marriage.
-Soon after moving to Alexandria, Virginia, Wilmer married Marion Hannah Cox of Mount Holly, New Jersey, who died shortly after the birth of their sixth child in 1821 and is buried at St. Paul's churchyard in Alexandria.
+Soon after moving to Alexandria, Virginia, Wilmer married Marion Hannah Cox of Mount Holly, New Jersey, who died shortly after the birth of their sixth child in 1821.
 Wilmer caused a scandal when he married Ann Brice Fitzhugh (1801-1854), two decades his junior, on February 5, 1823, but they had two children before his death and she raised her stepchildren.
+Fitzhugh supported family by opening the Howard School, a boys school in 1831.
+The school near the campus of VTS, closed in 1834.